 Ongoing debates in British politics about Brexit have shone a light on the role of the Commons Speaker in managing often fractious debates by factions of MPs.
 The Speaker is the presiding officer of the House of Commons, responsible for organising the business of the House and for chairing its debates.
 The first Speaker, Peter de la Mare, was elected in 1376 during a constitutional crisis regarding the court and monarchy of Edward III.

 As one of the highest-ranking political officials in the kingdom, the Speaker has often played a pivotal role in times of uncertainty and stress.
 Their role in organising the business of the Commons puts them at the forefront of managing contentious issues, and their reputation has often rested on their ability to exercise authority decisively and fairly.

 Although the Speaker is today expected to be impartial, many previous officeholders were fiercely partisan, and until the mid-17th century they were often viewed as agents of the Crown.
 The turning point came in 1642 with Speaker William Lenthall’s famous riposte to Charles I (more on that anon).

-A look at the history of the office demonstrates that the controversy facing current Speaker John Bercow is not without precedent.
+A look at the history of the office demonstrates that the controversy that has faced current Speaker John Bercow is not without precedent.
 Here are six of the most notable Speakers from history…

-A look at the history of the office demonstrates that the controversy facing current Speaker John Bercow is not without precedent, says Sarah Richardson.
+A look at the history of the office demonstrates that the controversy that has faced current Speaker John Bercow is not without precedent, says Sarah Richardson.
 (Photo by Ben Gurr – WPA Pool /Getty Images)